 SECTION 2.
 ELECTION, TERM OF OFFICE AND QUALIFICATIONS

 Each officer, except such officers as may be appointed in accordance with the provisions of Section 3 of this Article 7, shall be elected by the Board at its annual meeting and shall hold office until the annual meeting of the Board held next after his election or until his death or until he shall resign or shall have been disqualified or shall have been removed from office.
-No person may be elected as President and Chair, Vice Chair, Secretary or Treasurer unless he or she is also a Director.
-A person may be elected to successive terms as President Chair, Vice Chair, Secretary or Treasurer, provided that such person’s term as Director will not expire prior to the expiration of the term of the office to which he or she is elected.
+No person may be elected as President and Chair, Vice Chair, Secretary or Treasurer unless he or she is also a director.
+A person may be elected to successive terms as President Chair, Vice Chair, Secretary or Treasurer, provided that such person’s term as director will not expire prior to the expiration of the term of the office to which he or she is elected.

 SECTION 3.
 SUBORDINATE OFFICERS AND AGENTS

 The Board of Directors from time to time may appoint other officers or agents, each of whom shall hold office for such period, have such authority, and perform such duties as the Board from time to time may determine.
 The Board may delegate to any officer or agent the power to appoint any subordinate officer or agent and to prescribe his respective authority and duties.
-A person may be appointed as an officer or agent under this Section 3 of this Article 7 regardless of whether such person is also a Director.
+A person may be appointed as an officer or agent under this Section 3 of this Article 7 regardless of whether such person is also a director.

 SECTION 4.
 DUTIES